Trollkirka Hike

 Don't expect huge caverns at Trollkirka, but rather small, charming caves.
 It's the atmosphere that makes this unusual and memorable hike so magical.

-Difficulties of the hike
+Description and difficulties of the hike

 Don't rely solely on the many families you'll encounter: although the Trollkirka hike is very popular and accessible to many, it requires a certain amount of caution.
 The trail is rough and climbs steadily, sometimes steeply.
 Expect to cross many rocky passages that can be slippery, a risk that is heightened inside the caves due to the very high humidity.